MAS Context Spring Talks 2018

 March 27, 2018 at 6PM

 The second edition of the MAS Context Couplings series explored the influence of past projects, realized or unrealized, in shaping contemporary thinking in a design discipline.
 In this edition, each of the eight Chicago-based graphic designers participating in the event shared a project by another graphic designer that they consider relevant for their practice today.
 This framework established conceptual connections between projects while providing a snapshot of the opportunities and issues at stake in graphic design.
-Below is an edited transcription of their presentations.

 Contributors